embEDUx/documentation/src/background/evaluation/rootfs.md

     occurred during the proccess.

 * USE-flags - package customization

     USE-flags are one of **Porage**'s excellent features that allows the user to custmize the packages that are available for installation.
 Most USE-flags translate directly to options that are passed to the `./configure`-step int he compilation process.

 * Binary package support

+    Successfull package builds can be stored in a binary package format.
+They can be resued for further installations without the need to compile the same package more than once.

 * portage-tree overlay support

+    It is possible to define additional portage trees in order to extend the available ebuils and therefore extend the available software packages.

 ### Result Gentoo Portage